-At least when you use the specific words … assessments, monitoring and procedures … means you can think about all of them rather than see all of them as one thing!
+At least when you use specific words … assessments, monitoring, and procedures … means you can think about all of them rather than see all of them as one thing!

 Moving beyond interventions

 Birthing Better online birth class is full of skills that were developed by hundreds of ordinary fathers and mothers who were faced with ‘standards of care’ in hospitals everywhere.
 When the skills were developed there were no or few choices.
 That means early Birthing Better families were going to experience AMPs whether they liked, wanted or needed any of them.
 Birthing Better families did not want to be passive.
 They developed birth and birth-coaching skills and used them.

 A birthing woman still has to breathe.
 Every birthing woman is going to be in some position or posture.
 Every birth takes Time.
 In every birth, a baby has to come out of a woman’s body.
 And if the birthing woman has a husband, partner or other who will be at the birth then need a great set of birth-coaching skills